 Finding skilled craftsman who are willing to travel to your location might be difficult.
 Those who are willing will probably charge more to compensate for driving the distance.
-Transporting building materials and paying for delivery will likely cost more than if you built a home in the city as well.
+Transporting building materials and paying for delivery will also likely cost more than if you built a home in the city.

-Although modern conveniences are usually available, they aren't always reliable in the middle of nowhere.
-Many homeowners in the country keep generators as back up for times when utilities fail.
+Modern conveniences are usually available, but they aren't always reliable in the middle of nowhere.

 Should You Rent Before Buying?

 It might be a good idea to rent a home first before buying land and beginning construction, particularly if you're unfamiliar with the area or if you've never lived out in the boondocks before.

 Be aware of the pitfalls of this approach, however.
-All your neighbors might not be overjoyed to hear that you're going to buy up that land behind their homes and erect your own palace there, obstructing their pristine views.
+All your neighbors might not be overjoyed to hear that you're planning to buy up that land behind their homes and erect your own palace there, obstructing their pristine views.
 You might meet up with some resistance—even organized resistance involving municipal and county authorities.

-Resale value is often softer in the country than the city.
-That's because the pool of potential buyers is smaller.
+Resale value is often softer in the country than the city because the pool of potential buyers is smaller.
 Home prices tend to be more negotiable when demand is low and supply is high.
 As a tenant, you can try to time the real estate market and be ready to buy that parcel of land as soon as it becomes available.

 Other Considerations: Zoning Requirements

-Ask about future zoning, whether there are plans to put in shopping centers or airports, or to change nearby land uses that could also devalue your land.
+Ask about future zoning, too—whether there are plans to put in shopping centers or airports, or to change nearby land uses that could devalue your land.